thinkpace/certbot/README.md

 cp roles/install-certbot/files/netcup-credentials.ini.sample roles/install-certbot/files/netcup-credentials.ini
 ```

 Open `roles/install-certbot/vars/main.yml` in your prefered editor and adapt settings.
 For each domain group under `domain_groups`, a single certificate will get issued.
-The very first domain a a group will get the Common Name, more domains will be issued as Subject Alternative Name (SAN) entries.
+The very first domain of a group will be the Common Name of the certificate, more domains will be issued as Subject Alternative Name (SAN) entries.

 Open `roles/install-certbot/files/netcup-credentials.ini` in your prefered editor and enter your Netcup credentials.